 If diets were going to work, wouldn’t they have worked by now?

-It’s time to turn to a kinder way to treat your body — one that still lets you pursue the health benefits you were going for in the first place.
+It’s time to turn to a kinder way to treat your body — one that still lets you pursue the health benefits you were going for in the first place and one that doesn’t re-traumatise you!
 Here are five things you deserve to know about health, bodies and dieting, plus how to turn a failed diet into a body-friendly future.

 1. You deserve to know the truth about bodies